Jinja2 Enhance Install free

 • Smart lightbulb actions

-When JHE0001 fires but Pro finds the name elsewhere in the template hierarchy, the quick-fix offers "Go to inherited definition".
+When JHE0001 fires and the name is found in the template hierarchy, the quick-fix offers "Go to inherited definition".

-The differentiators — what makes a Pro license worth it on a real project.
+The differentiators — what makes this extension worth using on a real project.

 Free